Edmund Byam Mathew-Lannowe

-Brigadier General Edmund Byam Mathew-Lannowe (29 June 1875 – 15 January 1940) was a British soldier and tank pioneer.
+Brigadier-General Edmund Byam Mathew-Lannowe (29 June 1875 – 15 January 1940) was a British Army officer and tank pioneer.

 Early life

 Edmund Byam Mathew-Lannowe was born on 29 June 1875 in the Presidency of Bombay in India to Major-General Brownlow Hugh Mathew-Lannowe, formerly of the Royal Engineers.
 His grandfather was Sir George Buckley-Mathew CB, who had served with Coldstream Guards and was at one point British Ambassador to Argentina.

 Military service

 Edmund attended Oxford Military College and the Royal Military College, Sandhurst.
-From there he was gazetted as a second lieutenant in the Royal Regiment (West Surrey) on 28 September 1895, having passed his examination with "Honours".
+From there he was gazetted as a second lieutenant in the Queen's Royal Regiment (West Surrey) on 28 September 1895, having passed his examination with "Honours".

 India

 Mathew-Lannowe was promoted to lieutenant on 18 May 1897, and travelled with the regiment to India where he fought on the North West Frontier in 1897–98 as part of the Malakand Field Force and the Tirah campaign.
 On 1 December 1902 he was promoted to captain and appointed adjutant to the 1st Battalion, stationed in Peshawar.
 He served as adjutant until November 1905.

 In 1909 he graduated from the Staff College in Quetta and joined the 1st Secunderabad Brigade as brigade-major in October of that year.
 He moved to the 3rd Lahore Division as GSO2 in February 1912 and returned to his regiment in October 1913.